kriko69/kriko69.github.io/about.md

 <h1>About this blog</h1>

 <p>Although the blog notes are in Spanish, I hope to be able to improve my English so that I can have the entire page in that language.</p>
+<p>This blog contains many notes about pentesting topics.
+They are my notes of everything I learn in my free time, CTF and preparation for certifications.
+I hope it helps you.</p>

 <h1>Interests</h1>